 Market volatility is unnerving.
 But, at times like this, it’s important to remain calm and remember that volatility is part and parcel of investing over the long term.
-The moral of the tortoise and hare story is that you can be more successful by being slow and steady than quick and careless.
-When it comes to investing, “slow and steady wins the race” is definitely the name of the game, because the longer you’re in it, the more likely you are to reap the rewards.
+The moral of the tortoise and hare story is that you could be more successful by being slow and steady than quick and careless.
+When it comes to investing, is “slow and steady wins the race” the name of the game?
+The longer you’re in it, the more likely you are to reap the rewards.
 Of course, there’s no guarantee as the value of investments can go down as well as up, and you could get back less than you pay in.

-“Time in the market” is a favourite saying among finance professionals, and it’s easy to preach it when things are going wrong.
+“Time in the market” is another favourite saying among finance professionals, and it’s easy to say when things are going wrong.
 But when you take a step back and look at market events in context, it’s clear to see why it’s consistently the advice that’s given:

-But I think what’s really good about looking at 32 years of activity all at once is that it really brings things into perspective.
-2016 was billed as a turbulent year for markets.
+But what’s really good about looking at all of the years of activity all at once is that it really brings things into perspective.
+2016 and 2017 were billed as a turbulent year for markets.
 But if you look at the impact of Brexit and the US election in relation to everything else that’s happened in recent history, it seems far less momentous than it would if we looked at the events in isolation.

 Remember that the value of an investment can go down as well as up and could be worth less than was invested.